Sue's Story so far

-Teachers had the nigh impossible task of trying to teach without pencils, papers or books.
-Desks and chairs were also a main priority
+Teachers had the nigh impossible task of trying to teach without pencils, paper or books.
+Desks and chairs were also a main priority.

 We came home on fire!
-We could not leave things as they were; we just had to ' Make a Difference ' I believed then as I do now that education is the road out of poverty for so many.
+We could not leave things as they were; we just had to ' Make a Difference ' I believed then, as I do now, that education is the only road out of poverty for so many.

 By the end of 2003 each of the 130 children had a desk and chair; we even had 20 extras for additional recruits!
 We did not have to wait long.
 To cater for the additional children new classrooms were built and many of the old ones refurbished.